Street Fighter II Turbo

-Turbo is the final arcade game in the Street Fighter II series to use the original CP System hardware.
+Hyper Fighting is the final arcade game in the Street Fighter II series to use the original CP System hardware.
 It was distributed as an upgrade kit designed to be installed into Champion Edition printed circuit boards.
 The next game, Super Street Fighter II, uses the CP System's successor, the CP System II.

 Gameplay

 Turbo features faster playing speed compared to Champion Edition.
 As a result, the inputs for special moves and combos requires more precise timing.
 The faster playing speed also allowed players to get into battle quicker, as well as to react quicker.
-All of the fighters, with the exception of Guile and the four Shadaloo Bosses, were each given at least one new special move.
+All of the fighters, with the exception of Guile and the four Grand Masters, were each given at least one new special move.